strongloop/loopback-example-database/README.md

 ...
 ```

 However, this is a deprecated feature from LoopBack 1.x (we will remove this message in a future update).
 Due to concerns raised in the past regarding the "invasiveness" of automatic PATH modification), we now generate a file in your home directory named `strong-oracle.rc`, which includes the export startment from above.
-You must **manually** include this file in your startup file by adding this line (to your .bashrc, .bash_profile, etc):
+So let's **manually include this file** by adding the following (to your .bashrc, .bash_profile, etc):

 ```
 source $HOME/strong-oracle.rc